 Science and Products

-The Missouri River Basin (MRB) is the only major river headwaters in the western U.S. for which hydrologic reconstructions from tree rings have not been generated in any systematic way.
+The Missouri River system is the life-blood of the American Midwest providing water resources that drive agriculture, industry, hydroelectric power generation, and ecosystems.
+However, the Missouri River Basin (MRB) (Figure 1) is the only major river in the western U.S. for which hydrologic reconstructions from tree rings have not been generated in any systematic way.
 This knowledge gap is critical given that the region is facing an array of water resource issues that are challenged by hydrologic variability – experiencing both severe floods and droughts in the recent past.
-Providing a longer context for understanding past variability of flow and the climatic controls on it, particularly at decadal and longer time scales, is critical for anticipating and managing future water supplies.
-Historical discharge records are too short for such assessments; hence, the value of tree-ring based hydrologic reconstructions that span the past several centuries to millennium.
+The main goals of this project are to 1) develop the first network of streamflow reconstructions for the upper Missouri River basin, and 2) collaborate with water resource professionals to develop applications of these extended streamflow records for water resource planning and management.

-The purpose of this project is to investigate Colorado River basin droughts, and the climatic factors that influence those droughts.
-The project uses paleoclimatic data to extend instrumental climate and flow records, along with climate change projections to assess the range of possible conditions that may be expected to occur and to determine how warming temperatures may influence river flow and water supply in the future.
+The purpose of this project is to investigate Colorado River basin droughts, and the role of temperature in influencing runoff efficiency.
+The project uses paleoclimatic data to extend instrumental climate and flow records, along with projected warming to assess the range of possible conditions that may be expected to occur and to determine how warming temperatures may influence river flow and water supply in the future.

 This work is interdisciplinary and would not be possible without the collaboration of colleagues and their respective institutions.
 Research funding over the years has been provided by 1) the U.S. Geological Survey's National Research Program (NRP), the Climate and Land Use Program (CLU), the Southwestern and Alaska Climate Science Center, the Western Mountain Initiative (WMI), and the Northern Rocky Mountain Science Center (NOROCK), 2) the National Science Foundation (NSF) Paleo Perspectives on Climate Change (P2C2), Geography and Spatial Sciences (GSS), and Division of Environmental Biology Programs (DEB), and 3) The National Oceanic and Atmospheric Administration (NOAA).